asyncapi/website/pages/docs/tutorials/create-asyncapi-document.md

 <Remember>

-You can also generate `asyncapi.yaml` document by running:
+You can create a new `asyncapi.yaml` document by running:
 `asyncapi new --example=tutorial.yml --no-tty`.

 </Remember>